-Provide a summary of engagement with stakeholders that has occurred since and/or concurrent to the YESAA project assessment.
-Stakeholders should include but not be limited to: First Nations governments; federal and territorial regulators; non-government organizations; and any other interested parties identified in the YESAA assessment process.
+Provide a summary of stakeholder contacts and discussions that have occurred since and/or concurrent to the YESAA project assessment.
+Stakeholders should include but not be limited to: First Nations governments; federal and territorial regulators; non-government organizations; and any other interested parties identified through the YESAA assessment process.